 air.
 That's one of the advantages of being a dragon: From a bird's view one can

 see everything, and there isn't much of a hideout up in the mountains the dragon

 didn't know.
 The greyler would soon be history...

 If only!
 As for some strange reason the majestic view a flight offers this time

 smaller.
-The few moments the monster had to gather its thoughts, were not enough to figure out
+The few moments the monster had to gather its confusing thoughts were

 The greyler wasn't sure if the dragon had heard his last words.
 But he was

 pretty confident that he had found out that the last ingredient of the special

 menu he had fixed had been a heavy pile of rocks.